Load example mixed dataset

 _images/lung_simple_dag.png

-Compute Conditional Probability Distributions (CPDs)
+Computing Conditional Probability Distributions (CPDs)

-# Check the current CPDs in the DAG.
+# Check current CPDs in the DAG

 CPDs = bn.print_CPD(DAG)